ernelio/aws-cdk-nginx/README.md

-# Welcome to your CDK Java project!
+# AWS CDK Nginx Java project!

-This is a blank project for Java development with CDK.
+This is project for Java development with CDK installing Nginx.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.